 Now that the republic has met its target of fully vaccinating 70 per cent of the island’s population by National Day, you may be wondering whether your new maid can get vaccinated in Singapore.

-Well, you need not worry because as we mentioned earlier, your new maid will be able to get her vaccine on the island upon completion of her Stay-Home Notice (SHN).
+Well, you need not worry because as we mentioned earlier, your new maid from Indonesia, Philippines and other countries will be able to get her vaccine on the island upon completion of her Stay-Home Notice (SHN).
 After all, the vaccine is free for all Singaporeans and long-term residents, including Singapore Permanent Residents and Employment Pass holders.

 However, you will need to encourage your maid to personally register their interest in the vaccine because neither the MOM nor maid agency will help your maid to sign up for vaccination.
 This is unless your maid resides in a dormitory with other Employment Pass holders.